Transcranial Magnetic Stimulation (TMS) Therapy in Philadelphia

 - Covered by most insurance providers

-If you are suffering from treatment resistant depression, this does not mean that you have no hope of relief.
+If you are suffering from treatment-resistant depression, this does not mean that you have no hope of relief.
 Transcranial magnetic stimulation therapy is a safe and effective treatment option that may help you to overcome your depression symptoms.
-Contact us today to learn more about TMS, and if you may be a good candidate for TMS therapy.
+At Wave Treatment Centers in Philadelphia, our TMS Therapy has helped countless individuals find the help they need for depression and other mental health disorders.
+Contact us today to learn more about TMS, and if you may be a good candidate for TMS therapy